Final (Java): C/C++ analog of final variables

 In C and C++, the analogous construct is the const keyword.
 This differs substantially from final in Java, most basically in being a type qualifier: const is part of the type, not only part of the identifier (variable).
 This also means that the constancy of a value can be changed by casting (explicit type conversion), in this case known as "const casting".
 Nonetheless, casting away constness and then modifying the object results in undefined behavior if the object was originally declared const.
 Java's final is a strict rule such that it is impossible to compile code that directly breaks or bypasses the final restrictions.
 Using reflection, however, it is often possible to still modify final variables.
 This feature is mostly made use of when deserializing objects with final members.

 Further, because C and C++ expose pointers and references directly, there is a distinction between whether the pointer itself is constant, and whether the data pointed to by the pointer is constant.
-Applying const to a pointer itself, as in SomeClass * const ptr, means that the contents being referenced can be modified, but the reference itself cannot (without casting).
+Applying const to a pointer itself, as in SomeClass* const ptr, means that the contents being referenced can be modified, but the reference itself cannot (without casting).
 This usage results in behaviour which mimics the behaviour of a final variable reference in Java.
-By contrast, when applying const to the referenced data only, as in const SomeClass * ptr, the contents cannot be modified (without casting), but the reference itself can.
+By contrast, when applying const to the referenced data only, as in const SomeClass* ptr, the contents cannot be modified (without casting), but the reference itself can.
 Both the reference and the contents being referenced can be declared as const.

+In C++, the final keyword is used to denote that a function cannot be further overridden.
+It is also used similarly to Java to declare a class as final (cannot be extended).